-Overall the standard documents required are an agency agreement, agent’s customs declaration registration certificate of import and export, the agreement with the Chinese e-commerce platform, ICP license of the affiliated platform, goods information and other documents required by the local government.
+Overall the standard documents required are an agency agreement, the agent’s customs declaration registration certificate of import and export, the agreement with the Chinese e-commerce platform, the ICP license of the affiliated platform, goods information and other documents required by the local government.

 The entire process would typically take between two to six months to complete the registration procedures; however, the times greatly depend on the requirements and processing times of the different regions or cities.

 Going further, if hypothetically the UK company has a subsidiary WOFE in China, they would still need to find a Chinese company to act as an agent to access an e-commerce platform for selling the products or services, the reason being WOFEs are not allowed to apply for ICP license which is a must to set up an e-commerce platform.
-Whilst there is a new Negative List currently at the review phase, unfortunately, it will include the ICP licenses as restricted to foreign ownership, something that it is hoped will change soon.
+Whilst there is a new Negative List currently in the review phase, unfortunately, it will include the ICP licenses as restricted to foreign ownership, something that it is hoped will change soon.

 How Acclime can help